persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - save the current study, reopen
     - in the window of the 'Definition' item of the data model: click on the reload button

+Data field model
+''''''''''''''''

+- click on 'Data field model' button of the window of myOTStudy
+    - the item DataFieldModel_0 appears in the tree view (with 2 items: Definition and Mesh
+      - two associated
+    - click on 'DataFieldModel_0': a new Data field model diagram window appears in the midArea, check its behavior (cursor, arrow colors, buttons availability, messages text)
+    - only the 'Model definition' button is enabled, click it
+    - 'Definition' gets the focus
+    - click on the '...' button, import the file elNino.csv
+    - click on 'Mesh' item
+    - change the number of nodes to 12
+    - 'Data analysis' button in the diagram window is activated

 Field model